Proper skin care is essential in order to maintain a beautiful and healthy appearance, and it is something anyone can master!

 At first glance, skincare might seem daunting, but it’s not as complicated as it appears!
 Anyone can start taking care of their skin.

 To ensure effective skincare, it is crucial to identify your skin type.
-How can you do that?
+How can you do so?

 Tissue Test